dcycle/drupal_dcycle/README.txt

 (takes about a day)

-- Go to admin/config/development/dcycle, and change your policy to dCycle full
+- Go to admin/config/development/dcycle, and change your policy to dcycle full

 - In the mock objects section, click New mock object... and follow the instructions on-screen.
 Go through the examples once until you are comfortable with the concepts.